prebid/prebid.github.io/dev-docs/modules/userId.md

 1. The publisher builds Prebid.js by specifying one or more ID sub-modules they would like to include. e.g. "gulp build --modules=____IdSystem".
 You also need to add the `userId` module to your Prebid.js distribution.
 1. The page defines User ID configuration in `pbjs.setConfig()`
 1. When `setConfig()` is called, and if the user has consented to storing IDs locally, the module is invoked to call the URL if needed
-   1. If the relevant local storage is present, the module doesn't call the URL and instead parses the scheme-dependent format, injecting the resulting ID into `bidRequest.userId`.
+   1. If the relevant local storage is present or the value of the id is specified in the configuration, the module doesn't call the URL and instead parses the scheme-dependent format, injecting the resulting ID into `bidRequest.userId`.
    1. If GDPR applies, the consent signal from the CMP is hashed and stored in a cookie called `_pbjs_userid_consent_data`.
 This is required so that ID sub-modules may be called to refresh their ID if the user's consent preferences have changed from the previous page, and ensures cached IDs are no longer used if consent is withdrawn.
 1. An object containing one or more IDs (`bidRequest.userId`) is made available to Prebid.js adapters and Prebid Server S2S adapters.
 1. In addition to `bidRequest.userId`, `bidRequest.userIdAsEids` is made available to Prebid.js adapters and Prebid Server S2S adapters. `bidRequest.userIdAsEids` has userIds in ORTB EIDS format.